firojap/Master_Thesis__ETA_Prediction/README.md

 This is the repository of my Data Science master's degree thesis at Freie Universität Berlin

 ### Folder Description
-- **Data Preprocessing:** Contains all the notebook to preprocess the data for models implementation.
+- **Data Preprocessing / ETL:** Contains all the notebook to preprocess the data for models implementation.
 - **Data:** This folder contains the final data that have used in this thesis.
 - **Exploratory Data Analysis:** This folder contains all notebooks for the EDA before and after outlier detection in all features of the final dataset.
 - **Feature Matrices:** Contains all feature matrices for the final data and sub dataset.